National Museum of Lithuania, Lietuva - Things to Do in National Museum of Lithuania

 When to Visit

-The best time to visit Vilnius is from May to September when temperatures are mild (15-25°C) and days are long, perfect for exploring outdoor attractions and enjoying street café culture.
-Summer months offer the warmest weather and numerous festivals, though this is also peak tourist season with higher accommodation prices.
-Spring (April-May) and early autumn (September-October) provide pleasant weather with fewer crowds and beautiful seasonal colors.
-Winter can be magical with Christmas markets and snow-covered architecture, but temperatures drop well below freezing and daylight hours are very short, making it less ideal for extensive sightseeing.
+The best time to visit Vilnius is from May to September when temperatures are mild (15-25°C), daylight hours are long, and outdoor cafes and festivals bring the city to life.
+Summer months offer the warmest weather and numerous cultural events, though this is also peak tourist season with higher accommodation prices.
+Spring (April-May) and early autumn (September-October) provide pleasant weather with fewer crowds and beautiful foliage, making them ideal for exploring on foot.
+Winter visits can be magical with Christmas markets and snow-covered architecture, but temperatures drop well below freezing and daylight hours are limited, though this season offers the most authentic local experience and lowest prices.

 Insider Tips